 You might also smell your own body odor, especially vaginal ones.
 In some cases, this contributes to your morning sickness.

 Hormonal changes in the first trimester can make you emotional and moody.
-Increased levels of estrogen and progesterone affect the neurotransmitters of your brain which can make you more sensitive than your usual self; resulting in mood swings.
+Increased estrogen and progesterone levels affect your brain’s neurotransmitters, which can make you more sensitive than your usual self, resulting in mood swings.

 It happens during the first few weeks for some women and stays throughout the pregnancy for others.

 6 Weird Early Pregnancy Symptoms

 I’m gonna cover the weird early pregnancy symptoms so that you don’t get blindsided by them.

 Implementation Cramps and Bleeding

 Mild cramping and spotting can be an early sign of pregnancy for 30% of women.
 Your fertilized egg creates an embryo that implements itself to the uterine wall.
 It might or might not be accompanied by light bleeding or spotting along with mild to moderate cramps.